pfoundation/p.foundation/updates/2026-01-01-2025lb_state_of_internet.md

 Overall, the market appears to be gradually fragmenting.
 The **top 5 providers accounted for roughly 44% of traffic** (down from 45% in 2024), and **the top 10 accounted for about 62%** (down from 63%).
 Meanwhile, **stable performers** such as TerraNet (AS39010) (9.75% → 9.95%) and IDM (AS9051) (9.74% → 9.90%) **maintained their positions**, suggesting strong retention despite broad turbulence.

-Finally, the presence of **200+ ASNs**, including many micro-ISPs below 0.1% share, reflects Lebanon’s **highly fragmented telecom environment—shaped by infrastructure limitations**, the electricity crisis, and regulatory complexity.
+Finally, the presence of **200+ ASNs**, including many micro-ISPs below 0.1% share, reflects Lebanon’s **highly fragmented telecom environment shaped by infrastructure limitations**, the electricity crisis, and regulatory complexity.
 The trend also suggests Lebanese consumers are increasingly willing to switch providers for better service, **with mobile (and potentially satellite) emerging as viable alternatives** to traditional fixed-line access.

----

 ## Top 30 networks in Lebanon